 - 1 cup frozen peas

-- Preheat oven to 425°.
-Place garlic on a double thickness of heavy-duty foil.
+- Place garlic on a double thickness of heavy-duty foil.
 Drizzle with oil.
 Wrap foil around garlic.
-Bake 15-20 minutes.
+Bake at 425° for 15-20 minutes.
 Cool for 10-15 minutes.

 - In a large nonstick skillet coated with cooking spray, saute onion in oil until tender.
-Add garlic; cook 1 minute.
-Stir in mushrooms, meat crumbles, carrots and celery; cook and stir 5 minutes.
-Add 1/2 cup broth, rosemary, soy sauce, salt and pepper; cover and cook 10 minutes.
+Add garlic; cook 1 minute longer.
+Stir in the mushrooms, meat crumbles, carrots and celery; cook and stir for 5 minutes.
+Add 1/2 cup broth, rosemary, soy sauce, salt and pepper; cover and cook for 10 minutes.

 - Combine flour and remaining broth until smooth.
-Gradually stir into pan.
-Bring to a boil; cook and stir 1 minute or until thickened.
+Gradually stir into the pan.
+Bring to a boil; cook and stir for 1 minute or until thickened.
 Stir in peas.

-- Preheat oven to 350°.
-Transfer vegetable mixture to an 8-in. square baking dish coated with cooking spray; cover with potato mixture.
-Bake, uncovered, 30-35 minutes or until heated through.
+- Transfer vegetable mixture to an 8-in. square baking dish coated with cooking spray; cover with potato mixture.
+Bake, uncovered, at 350° for 30-35 minutes or until heated through.
 Yield: 6 servings.

 "Personally I love it but I did a few modifications.I didn't put any celery in the filling and the garlic gloves in the mash.
 I'm not a vegetarian, so I threw in an egg instead of 3 tablespoons of vegetable broth.
 I cooked the mushrooms over high heat with no oil but a bit of salt.
 It reduces the water content and make it taste better.
 I also grated the carrot instead of having slices.
 I definitely used a lot more than 3/4 cup of vegetable broth in the filling.Hint/tip: Make sure you either have a smooth silky mash or a hot mash when you pour it over the filling.
 This makes spreading it easier.
 And don't worry about the amount of vegetable broth you'll use.
 You can use more, you can use less.
 I used a lot more since cooking it for 10 minutes under med-high heat needed quite a bit of broth since the carrot and meat just absorb the broth like a sponge."